-While Valentine’s has been celebrated in England since the 18th-century with flowers, confectionary and greeting cards, Wilno (Vilnius) has had the Kaziuk festival on this day since the 17th century, with handicrafts and gingerbread hearts on sale, decorated with sayings in the Wilno dialect such as:
+While Valentine’s has been celebrated in England since the 18th-century with flowers, confectionary and greeting cards, the Wilno (Vilnius) Kaziuk festival has been celebrated on St. Kazimierz (Casimir’s) Day since the 17th century, with handicrafts and gingerbread hearts on sale, decorated with sayings in the Wilno dialect such as:

 Kaziukowa serca dają, bo na złotnia mnie nie staja”

-“A Kaziuk heart I offer, for no gold do I hold in my coffer”
+“A Kaziuk heart I offer, for no gold do I hold in my coffers”

 So part of my heart is always in Wilno as my grandparents met and married there, but St Kazimierz also spent time there as the second son of Polish King Kazimierz Jagielończyk.
 Taught by the famous Jan Długosz, the young Kazimierz had exceptional intellect and education, was humble and strove for justice and fairness.
 Taking an active part in political life, he took over many royal duties in Lithuania two years before he died on 4 March 1484 aged only 25.
 In 1604 after his canonisation, Wilno celebrated the first Kaziuk march which in time became a colourful festival.